 Any enhancements required to SHAKEN PASSporT fields and certificates must be standardized by the ATIS/SIP Forum IP NNI Task Force.

-Service provider local policy dictates the mechanisms that are sufficient for an OSP to attest fully to a “legitimate right to assert a telephone number” for a given call.
+ATIS-1000074 states that ultimately it is up to service provider local policy to decide which mechanisms are sufficient for an OSP to attest fully to a “legitimate right to assert a telephone number” for a given call.

 OSPs will always send a SHAKEN PASSporT, signed with their own credentials, attesting to the validity of the TN independent of other information such as an enterprise signed identify header added to the call.

-Regardless of which enterprise mechanism is utilized, the OSPs should be able to audit the mechanism(s) used to establish authorization for a customer to use specific TNs as the customer Caller ID for industry traceback purposes.
+Regardless of which enterprise mechanism is utilized, the OSPs should maintain a record of the mechanism(s) used to establish authorization for a customer to use specific TNs as the customer Caller ID for industry traceback purposes.

+Editor’s Note: Principle 5 will be re-examined at a later time.

 TNSPs and Resp Orgs are authorized issuers of TNs to business entities and can vouch for a customer’s right to use a given TN as their Caller ID.